"There is no expertise more valuable than locality knowledge." - Jane Jacobs

 If driving, be sure not to park in the lot directly opposite the building, as that is a private lot.
 Generally, there will be plenty of street parking available that no street cleaning will take place on during the weekend, and you should have little trouble finding a spot near the location.

 Absolutely not!
-We do require that all participants under the age of 21, however, allow organizers to place a bracelet on their arm during the reception denoting their underage status.
+We do require that all participants under the age of 21, however, allow organizers to place a bracelet on their arm during the reception denoting their underage status, and that any participants under the age of 16 have a parent or guardian sign off on their participation.

 You have absolutely nothing to fear, and only knowledge to gain from participating in the hackathon.
 No one starts out in this world as a programming whiz; each of us has to learn somewhow.
 If you don't form a team ahead of time, we will make sure to place you with teammates with complimentary levels of technology acumen, pairing up new coders with professional developers and assigning dedicated Team Mentors to assist in the learning process.